Stuffed Grape Leaves

 Step by Step Guide

-In a large pot, soften chopped yellow onion for about 10 minutes, then add chopped walnuts, fresh dill, lemon zest, and saffron.
+In a large pot, soften chopped yellow onion in olive oil for about 10 minutes over medium heat, then add chopped walnuts, fresh dill, lemon zest, and saffron.

-Turn the heat up to medium high, then add the ground beef along with some salt.
+Next, turn the stove setting up to medium-high heat, then add the ground beef along with some kosher salt.
 Cook for about 5 minutes, until the beef has browned and cooked throughly fully.

 Then add chopped parsley and uncooked rice.